-§ 93-13-202 Petition for appointment of guardian for minor:
+§ 93-20-202 Petition for appointment of guardian for minor:

-(1) A person interested in the welfare of a minor, including the minor, may petition for appointment of a guardian for the minor.

-(2) A petition under subsection (1) must comply with the requirement for an affidavit under the Uniform Child Custody Jurisdiction and Enforcement Act (Title 93, Chapter 27, Mississippi Code of 1972) and must also include:

-(a) The name and address of any attorney for the parents of the minor;

-(b) The reason guardianship is sought and would be in the best interest of the minor;

-(c) The name and address of any proposed guardian and the reason the proposed guardian should be selected; and

-(d) If the minor has property other than personal effects, a general statement of the minor's property with an estimate of its value.

-(3) Notice of a hearing on a petition filed after the appointment of a guardian which seeks an order under this article, together with a copy of the petition, must be given to the respondent, the guardian, and any other person the court determines.
+- (1) A person interested in the welfare of a minor, including the minor, may petition for appointment of a guardian for the minor. - (2) A petition under subsection (1) must comply with the requirement for an affidavit under the Uniform Child Custody Jurisdiction and Enforcement Act and must also include: - (a) The name and address of any attorney for the parents of the minor; - (b) The reason guardianship is sought and would be in the best interest of the minor; - (c) The name and address of any proposed guardian and the reason the proposed guardian should be selected; and - (d) If the minor has property other than personal effects, a general statement of the minor's property with an estimate of its value. - (3) Notice of a hearing on a petition filed after the appointment of a guardian which seeks an order under this article, together with a copy of the petition, must be given to the ward, the guardian, the parents of the ward, and any other person the court determines.

-§ 93-13-203 Notice of hearing for appointment of guardian for minor:
+§ 93-20-203 Notice of hearing for appointment of guardian for minor:

-(1) If a petition is filed under Section 93-13-202, the court must set a date, time and place for a hearing, and the petitioner must serve not less than seven (7) days' notice of the hearing, together with a copy of the petition, on each of the following who is not the petitioner:

-(a) The minor, if the minor will be fourteen (14) years of age or older at the time of the hearing;

-(b) Each parent of the minor who can be found with reasonable diligence or, if there is none, the adult nearest in kinship who can be found with reasonable diligence;

-(c) Any adult with whom the minor resides;

-(d) Each individual who had primary care or custody of the minor for at least sixty (60) days during the six (6) months immediately before the filing of the petition; and

-(e) Any other person the court determines should receive service of notice.

-(2) A petition under this article must state the name and address of an attorney representing the petitioner, if any, and must set forth under the style of the case and before the body of the petition the following language in bold or highlighted type:
+- (1) If a petition is filed under Section 93-20-202, the court must set a date, time and place for a hearing, and the petitioner must cause summons to be issued and served not less than seven (7) days before the hearing, together with a copy of the petition, on each of the following who is not the petitioner: - (a) The minor, if the minor will be fourteen (14) years of age or older at the time of the hearing; - (b) Each parent of the minor who can be found with reasonable diligence or, if there is none, the adult nearest in kinship who can be found with reasonable diligence; and - (c) Each individual who had primary care or custody of the minor for at least sixty (60) days during the six (6) months immediately before the filing of the petition. - (2) For any other person the court determines should know of the proceedings, notice must be provided under Rule 5 of the Mississippi Rules of Civil Procedure. - (3) A petition under this article must state the name and address of an attorney representing the petitioner, if any, and must set forth under the style of the case and before the body of the petition the following language in bold or highlighted type:

-"THE RELIEF SOUGHT HEREIN MAY AFFECT YOUR LEGAL RIGHTS.
-YOU HAVE A RIGHT TO NOTICE OF ANY HEARING ON THIS PETITION, TO ATTEND ANY SUCH HEARING, AND TO BE REPRESENTED BY AN ATTORNEY."
+THE RELIEF SOUGHT HEREIN MAY AFFECT YOUR LEGAL RIGHTS.
+YOU HAVE A RIGHT TO NOTICE OF ANY HEARING ON THIS PETITION, TO ATTEND ANY SUCH HEARING, AND TO BE REPRESENTED BY AN ATTORNEY.

-(3) If a petitioner is unable to serve notice under subsection (1)(a), the court may appoint a guardian ad litem for the minor for the purpose of receiving notice.
+(4) If a petitioner is unable to serve summons under subsection (1)(a), the court may appoint a guardian ad litem for the minor for the purpose of receiving summons.

-See § 93-13-204 Attorney for minor.
+See § 93-20-204 Attorney for minor.

-(1) The court shall require a minor who is the subject of a hearing for appointment of a guardian to attend the hearing and allow the minor to participate in the hearing unless the court determines, by clear and convincing evidence presented at the hearing or at a separate hearing, that: (a) The minor consistently and repeatedly refused to attend the hearing after being fully informed of the right to attend and, if the minor is fourteen (14) years of age or older, the potential consequences of failing to do so;
+(1) The court shall require a minor who is the subject of a hearing for appointment of a guardian to attend the hearing and allow the minor to participate in the hearing unless the court determines, by clear and convincing evidence presented at the hearing or at a separate hearing, that: